univention/univention-corporate-server/doc/app-center/configurations.rst

 Apps may need access to the UCS certificate infrastructure or need to be aware of changes to the certificates.
 The |UCSAPPC|
 provides a simple way to manage certificates inside an app.
-The script ``update-certificates`` is executed on the UCS host automatically during the installation and upgrade of apps (but can also be executed manually) and provides apps a simple way to gain access to certificates and to react to changes to certificates.
+The script :command:`update-certificates` is executed on the UCS host automatically during the installation and upgrade of apps (but can also be executed manually) and provides apps a simple way to gain access to certificates and to react to changes to certificates.